abhijitdeshpande83/ML-Projects/Credit_Default_Risk/README.md

 A binary classification project that predicts the probability of a loan applicant defaulting on their credit obligations.
 Built to demonstrate an end-to-end machine learning workflow on imbalanced financial data, where the cost of a missed default (false negative) is materially higher than the cost of rejecting a good applicant.

 ## Business Problem
 Banks and lending institutions lose significant revenue to loan defaults.
 Approving a defaulter is far more expensive than rejecting a good borrower.
-The goal is to build a model that ranks applicants by default probability so the lending team can make data-driven approval decisions and optimize risk metrics.
+The goal is to build a model that ranks applicants by default probability so the lending team can make data-driven approval decisions and set risk-based pricing.

 ## Dataset
 * **Source:** Home Credit Default Risk (Kaggle)